-member of the Pittsburgh Symphony Orchestra, violinist Jeremías Sergiani-Velazquez has performed classical, contemporary, and tango music around the world.
+iolinist Jeremías Sergiani-Velázquez has performed classical, contemporary, and tango music around the world.
 As soloist, chamber musician, and orchestral performer, he has been heard in 16 countries across four continents.
-He recently won the principal second violin audition at the Metropolitan Opera Orchestra.
+He was recently appointed Principal Second Violin of the Metropolitan Opera Orchestra by Yannick Nézet-Séguin.

 Born in Córdoba, Argentina, a teenage Jeremías’ big break nearly got him expelled.
 While he had finally been accepted to study with the vaunted violinist Fernando Hasaj, Jeremías needed to commute to Buenos Aires—a 20 hour round trip by bus which forced him to miss multiple days of school at a time.
 When threatened with losing his musical education, the young violinist underwent rigorous study to attain his high school diploma at 15, freeing himself to focus on music as his love.